MWang93/Prepare/StatisticsforML.md

 In order to do that, we use SVD (Singular value decomposition).
 SVD is used on covariance matrix to calculate and rank the importance of the features.
 When the data has a zero mean vector PCA will have same projections as SVD, otherwise you have to centre the data first before taking SVD.

+#### 26. For example, when you're given an unfeasible amount of predictors in a predictive modeling task, what're some ways to make the prediction more feasible?
+- principal component analysis

+#### 27. Now you have a feasible amount of predicctors, but you're fairly sure that you don't need all of them.
+How would you perform feature selection on the dataset?
+- ridge / lasso / elastic net regression
+- univariate Feature Selection where a statistical test is applied to each feature individually.
+You retain only the best features according to the test outcome scores
+- "recursive feature elimination":
+    - first, train a model with all the feature and evaluate its performance on held out data.
+    - then drop let say the 10% weakest features (e.g. the feature with least absolute coefficients in a linear model) and retrain on the remaining features.
+    - iterate until you observe a sharp drop in the predictive accuracy of the model.

 # Some Resouces:
 https://www.analyticsvidhya.com/blog/2017/04/40-questions-test-data-scientist-machine-learning-solution-skillpower-machine-learning-datafest-2017/